-Barr says 'familiar names' among those DOJ is investigating in Durham probe, calls findings 'very troubling'
+Barr says familiar names among those DOJ is investigating in Durham probe, calls findings 'very troubling'

 Attorney General Bill Barr told Fox News' Bret Baier in an exclusive interview aired Tuesday that Americans will be able to recognize "some" of the names under investigation as part of U.S. Attorney John Durham's ongoing probe into federal surveillance abuses -- and that he is "very troubled" by "what has been called to" his attention so far.

 Barr asserted that despite the coronavirus pandemic, the Durham team "has been working very aggressively to move forward," and that there "will be public disclosure" of his findings.
-Part One of Baier's interview with Barr aired on Monday.
+Part one of Baier's interview with Barr aired on Monday.

-"I think before the election, I think we're concerned about the motive force behind the very aggressive investigation that was launched into the Trump campaign without, you know, with a very thin, slender reed as a basis for it," Barr told Baier. "t seemed that the bureau was sort of spring loaded at the end of July to drive in there and investigate a campaign."
+"I think before the election, I think we're concerned about the motive force behind the very aggressive investigation that was launched into the Trump campaign without, you know, with a very thin, slender reed as a basis for it," Barr told Baier.
+"It seemed that the bureau was sort of spring-loaded at the end of July to drive in there and investigate a campaign."

-The DOJ's watchdog has identified critical errors in every FBI wiretap application that it audited as part of the fallout from the bureau's heavily flawed investigation into former Trump advisor Carter Page, who was surveilled during the campaign in part because of a largely discredited dossier funded by the Hillary Clinton campaign and the Democratic National Committee (DNC).
+The Justice Department's (DOJ's) watchdog has identified critical errors in every FBI wiretap application that it audited as part of the fallout from the bureau's heavily flawed investigation into former Trump adviser Carter Page, who was surveilled during the campaign in part because of a largely discredited dossier funded by the Hillary Clinton campaign and the Democratic National Committee (DNC).

-Additionally, an FBI lawyer in that case even falsified a CIA email submitted to the FISA court in order to make Page's communications with Russians appear nefarious, the DOJ inspector general found; and the DOJ has concluded that the Page warrant was legally improper.
+Additionally, an ex-FBI lawyer in that case even falsified a CIA email submitted to the Foreign Intelligence Surveillance Act (FISA) court in order to make Page's communications with Russians appear nefarious, the DOJ inspector general found.
+The FBI lawyer, Kevin Clinesmith, was allegedly told by the CIA that Page had reported his Russian contacts and was essentially acting as an informant -- only for Clinesmith to allegedly omit that exculpatory information in a surveillance warrant application that framed Page's communications with Russians as a sign that he was a secret foreign agent.

-Barr said he couldn't comment on whether criminal charges were coming, including concerning the FBI lawyer -- and that he found the questions somewhat concerning.
+Barr said he couldn't comment on whether criminal charges were coming, including concerning Clinesmith -- but that people shouldn't become impatient.
+The DOJ has concluded that the Page warrant was legally improper and lacked probable cause.

 "We can't discuss future charges.
 But I have to say that I do find a little irritating," Barr said.
 "You know, the propensity in the American public on all sides of the political spectrum when they see something they think could be a criminal violation, I say, why hasn't this person been indicted again?
 And, you know, there's the old saying that that the wheels of justice grind slow and they do run slow because we have due process and we follow the process.
 But people should not draw from the fact that no action has been taken that taken yet, that that means that people or people are going to get away with wrongdoing."